-Although your job is crucial to your livelihood, it is not always the priority.
-When major life events occur or serious circumstances arise, you may need to step away from work for a period of time to take care of them.
-At Alan Burton Newman, PLC, our Los Angeles employment law attorney understands that you have other obligations and responsibilities, and wants to ensure that you know your rights under California employment law for addressing them.
+Sometimes your life outside of work takes priority over anything else.
+When major life events occur, you may need to step away from work for a period to take care of them.
+At Alan Burton Newman, PLC, our Los Angeles attorney understands that you have other obligations and responsibilities and wants you to know your rights under California employment law.

-The Family Medical Leave Act (FMLA) provides employees with certain rights under the federal government for taking time off of work for certain family-related circumstances, without sacrificing health insurance coverage or other benefits.
+The Family Medical Leave Act (FMLA) provides employees with the right to take time off work for certain family-related circumstances without sacrificing health insurance coverage or other benefits.

 Under the guidelines of FMLA, you are eligible to take leave for the following reasons:

-If you were denied benefits or your right to take a maternity leave or absence for other family-related reasons, you have the right to take action.
-Alan Burton Newman, PLC can help.
+If you were denied benefits or your right to take maternity leave or an absence for other family-related reasons, it is possible that your rights are being violated.

-The Family and Medical Leave Act (FMLA) is a federal statue, whereas the California Family Rights Act (CFRA) is a California statue.
+The Family and Medical Leave Act (FMLA) is a federal statute, whereas the California Family Rights Act (CFRA) is a California statue.
 These statues are identical except for two important areas.
 The FMLA requires that the employee's doctor disclose the medical diagnosis of the employee.
-Under CFRA the medical diagnosis is not going to be disclosed by the doctor, thus, providing privacy for the patient.
+Under CFRA the medical diagnosis is not going to be disclosed by the doctor, providing privacy for California patient.

-The second advantage of CFRA is that it can be combined with the Pregnancy Leave of Absence to provide the employee with up to a seven month leave of absence relating to her pregnancy.
+The second advantage of CFRA is that it can be combined with Pregnancy Leave of Absence to provide employees with up to seven months of leave for pregnancy.
 Employers typically designate the employees' rights under FMLA; notwithstanding the employer's designation, employees retain their rights under CFRA.
 It is important for an attorney to represent you to make sure you get those rights.

 Learn more about the difference between FMLA and CFRA.

 His diligent representation has led to the recovery of millions of dollars and successful legal outcomes for past clients.
 Notably, Mr. Newman only takes cases from honest clients so he can be sure that he is fighting for justice.
 Our LA lawyer proudly offers contingency fee representation, so there is no fee if there is no recovery.

 Please get in touch with Alan Burton Newman, PLC through our case evaluation form or by calling (310) 986-2792.